kubeflow/kubeflow/components/centraldashboard/ci/README.md

 1. A PR is merged into kubeflow/kubeflow updating central dashboard
 1. The merged commit is 1234
-1. This tekton pipelinerun is triggered to build the central dashboard image from code @1234.
+1. This tekton pipelinerun is triggered to build the central dashboard image from commit @1234 in kubeflow.
 1. The pipelinerun edits manifests/common/centraldashboard/base/kustomization.yaml and adds the new image tag
 1. The pipelinerun calls `make generate; make test`
 1. If successful then checks in the changes